 After several spy photo sessions, some leaks, and a single teaser, the facelifted BMW 7 Series is making its official debut with major styling tweaks and a couple of necessary tech upgrades.
 BMW’s 7 Series flagship sedan is acquiring a design cue from the brand-new X7, BMW’s massive three-row sports utility vehicle.

 BMW is ditching the turbocharged inline-four in its 740e xDrive PHEV in favor of a plug-in hybrid powertrain that uses a 280-horsepower inline six-cylinder mill.
 Now called the 745e xDrive, it will make a total of 389, and 442 lb-ft of torque in sports mode, good enough for a claimed 0-60 sprint of 4.9 seconds.

 Primarily, the 7 Series receives significant changes to its powertrain lineup.
 In addition to enhanced features, the 7 Series lineup becomes more powerful and more eco-friendly than before.

-Mostly the same as before, the interior consists of a large infotainment screen rising from the dashboard relying heavily on horizontal lines and layers.
-BMW’s photos endorse some impressive stitchwork in the seats front and rear.
-Dakota leather is standard, but for a bit more scratch you can get fancier with Nappa or Merino leather.
+Mostly the same as before, the interior consists of a large infotainment screen rising from the dashboard, relying heavily on horizontal lines and layers.
+BMW’s photos endorse some impressive stitchwork in the front and rear of the seat.
+Dakota leather is standard, but you can get fancier with Nappa or Merino leather for a bit more scratch.

 The 2020 BMW 7 Series is expected to go on sale in the spring, and pricing will be announced closer to that time.